PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 <div align="center">

 <img src="fig5.png" alt="fig 5" width="600"><br>
 _Figure 1.
-Experimental Design of Main Study 2_
+Experimental design of Main Study 2_
 </div>

 All downstream analyses were performed as in Main Study 1.
 In Main Study 2, qPCR was further extended to include immune-related markers,  enabling the characterisation of immune cell subsets in the context of myeloid-specific _SOCS3_ deficiency and addressing the aims outlined in Objective 2.